-V. Despite several adversities, the respondents have continued with the construction of the project and are in the process of completing the construction of the project and should be able to apply the occupation certificate for the apartment in question by 30.06.2020 (as mentioned at the time of application for extension of registration of the project with RERA) or within such extended time, as may be extended by the authority, as the case may be.
-However, as the complainants were only short term and speculative investors, therefore they were not interested in taking over the possession of the said apartment.
-It is apparent that the complainants had the motive and intention to make quick profit from sale of the said apartment through the process of allotment.
-Having failed to resell the said apartment due to general recession and because of slump in the real estate market, the complainants have developed an intention to raise false and frivolous issues to engage the respondents in unnecessary, protracted, and frivolous litigation.
-The alleged grievance of the complainants has origin and motive in sluggish real estate market.
+- XV.
+That the authority has no jurisdiction to entertain the present complaint as the complainants have not come to the authority with clean hands and has concealed the material fact that the complainant is a defaulter, having deliberately failed to make the payment of installments within the time prescribed, which resulted in outstanding dues of Rs.3,61,384/- and delay payment charges/interest, as reflected in the statement of account. - Despite several adversities, the respondent has continued XVI. with the construction of the project and is in the process of completing the construction of the project and should be able to apply the occupation certificate for the apartment in question by 30.06.2022 (as mentioned at the time of application for extension of Registration of the project with RERA) or within such extended time, as may be extended by the authority, as the case may be.
+However, as the complainants are only a speculative investor and not interested in taking over the possession of the said apartment and because of slump in the real estate market, the complainants failed to make the payments in time.
+It is apparent that the complainants are mere short term and speculative investor who had the motive and intention to make quick profit from sale of the said apartment through the process of allotment.
+Having failed to resell the said apartment due to general recession, the complainant could not make the payments in time and have now developed an intention to raise false and frivolous issues to engage the respondent in unnecessary, protracted, and frivolous litigation.
+The alleged grievance of the complainant has origin and motive in sluggish real estate market.

-VI.
 That this authority is deprived of the jurisdiction to go into the interpretation of, or rights of the parties inter-se in accordance with the apartment buyer's agreement signed by the complainants/allotment offered to him.
 It is a matter of record and rather a conceded position that no such agreement, as referred to under the provisions of said Act or said Rules, has been executed between the complainants and the respondent.
-Rather, the agreement that has been referred to, for the purpose of getting the adjudication of the complaint, is the apartment buyer agreement dated 16.10.2013, executed much prior to coming into force of said Act or said rules.
-The adjudication of the complaint for interest and compensation, as provided under sections 12, 14, 18 and

-19 of said Act, has to be in reference to the agreement for sale executed in terms of said Act and said Rules and no other agreement.
+Rather, the agreement that has been referred to, for the purpose of getting the adjudication of the complaint, is the apartment buyer agreement dated 22.10.2012, executed much prior to coming into force of said Act or said rules.
+The adjudication of the complaint for interest and compensation, as provided under sections 12, 14, 18 and 19 of said Act, has to be in reference to the agreement for sale executed in terms of said Act and said Rules and no other agreement.
 This submission of the respondents inter alia, finds support from reading of the provisions of the said Act and the said Rules.
-Thus, in view of the submissions made above, no relief can be granted to the complainants.
+Thus, in view of the submissions made above, no relief can be granted to the complainant.